theia-log/theia/docs/source/collector.rst

 and understands only the above four headers.
 The custom fields are not processed in any way, but are stored and returned to the clients.
 Currently the header lines order is not guaranteed to be preserved.
 Each header **MUST** be on a single line.
-It the client sends multilne value for a header, the collector will accept the value up until the line end and will ignore the rest.
+It the client sends multiline value for a header, the collector will accept the value up until the line end and will ignore the rest.